 The healing compounds found in cannabis play a major role in helping people manage all types of pain, from physical discomfort to debilitating migraines.
 If you’re looking for information on how marijuana can be used to treat some of your symptoms, the Answers is a helpful tool to turn to if you’d like to educate yourself.
+Here are three popular questions and answers about marijuana and migraines we have received:

 Q: Can cannabis help alleviate migraines?